 For 2020/21, the Council secured Government Rough Sleeper Initiative (RSI 4) funding to enable the appointment of a Prison Resettlement Worker.
-This will support our efforts to intervene early through timely Duty to Refers and enable support to start prior to prison release.
-The Worker will work closely with the Prison Service, Probation Team, Ministry of Justice and other relevant agencies to support single person prison leavers being released with no fixed address.
-Clients will be assisted to apply for benefits, register with GPs, set up a bank account, engage with specialist support providers such a I-Access as appropriate and to access suitable housing options such as supported housing or private rented housing.
+This post will facilitate timely Duty to Refers, enabling support to start prior to prison release.
+The Worker will work closely with the Prison Service, Probation Team, Ministry of Justice and other relevant agencies to support single person prison leavers with no fixed address.
+Clients will be assisted to apply for benefits, register with GPs, set up a bank account, engage with specialist support providers such a I-Access as appropriate and to access suitable housing options.